LCC-CIT/CIS195-CourseMaterials/CIS195_GettingStarted_Book.md

 ## Skills You Will Need

-- Basic computer skills
+- Basic computer skills.
-- Experience navigating the Internet and using an Internet browser
+- Experience navigating the Internet and using an Internet browser.
-- Basic knowledge of formatting using a word processing program
+- Basic knowledge of formatting using a word processing program.
-- Comfort working with multiple browser windows
+- Comfort working with multiple browser windows.

 ------